vesterheim/gold-medalist-portfolio/_artists/lynch--priscilla.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-My grandparents on both sides of my family immigrated to the US from southern Norway in the early 1900s and settled in Brooklyn, NY.
+My grandparents on both sides of my family immigrated to the United States from southern Norway in the early 1900s and settled in Brooklyn, New Yor.
 When I started weaving almost 40 years ago it was natural for me to explore the rich tradition of fine Norwegian weaving.
 For many years I concentrated on functional fabric for clothing and found particular inspiration from the Norwegian's use of double weave and wadmal.
-In 1998 I changed my focus to tapestry weaving and, although I have been influenced by tapestry weaving from France, Germany, Africa and the Middle East, I have continued to enjoy creating tapestries which celebrate my Norwegian heritage.
+In 1998 I changed my focus to tapestry weaving and, although I have been influenced by tapestry weaving from France, Germany, Africa, and the Middle East, I have continued to enjoy creating tapestries that celebrate my Norwegian heritage.

 - Priscilla Lynch, 2008